markuskorbel/SunsetOffsetCalculator/README.md

 # SunsetOffsetCalculator
 Sunrise and Sunset UTC-Offset Calculator for all your flight simming needs so you can always take off or land at sunset or sunrise for those magic screenshots.
+Designed to be used with career addons like OnAir that only allow you to set an UTC offset but don't allow you to change the time freely in the simulator.

 ![Screenshot](/screenshot.png?raw=true "Screenshot")